smartclean/smartclean.github.io/docs/vcs_wd.md

 3. Done!
 Your Locations can detect water spills of reasonable size in the detection zone and raise alert for the same.

-Some of our other solutions which generate Alerts are:
+Some of our other solutions which generate alerts are:
 - [Indoor Air Quality Monitoring](/vcs_aq.html)
 - [Usage Monitoring](/vcs_pc.html)
 - [Bad Feedback Reporting](/vcs_fd.html)